hydro-informatics/hydro-informatics.github.io/_sources/numerics/gaia-bedload.md

 Revise {numref}`Tab. %s <tab-gaia-bl-formulae>` to ensure that the application is in the applicable range of parameters corresponding to the conditions under which the formula has been developed.
 ```

-The {cite:t}`meyer-peter_formulas_1948` formula was published in 1948 by Swiss researchers Eugen Meyer-Peter, professor at [ETH Zurich](https://ethz.ch/en.html) and founder of the school's hydraulics laboratory (Zurich's famous [VAW](https://vaw.ethz.ch/)), and Professor Robert Müller.
+The {cite:t}`meyer-peter_formulas_1948` formula was published in 1948 by Swiss researchers Eugen Meyer-Peter, professor at [ETH Zurich](https://ethz.ch/en.html) and founder of the school's hydraulics laboratory (Zurich's famous [VAW](https://vaw.ethz.ch/)), and Robert Müller.
 Their empirical formula is the result of more than a decade of collaboration and the elaboration began one year after the VAW was founded in 1931, when Robert Müller was appointed assistant to Eugen Meyer-Peter.
 The two scientists also worked with Henry Favre and Hans-Albert Einstein who came up with another approach for calculating bedload.
-An early version of the {cite:t}`meyer-peter_formulas_1948` formula was published in 1934 and it is the basis for many formulas that refer to a critical {term}`Dimensionless bed shear stress` (i.e., {term}`Shields parameter`).
-It is important to remember that the formula is based on data from lab flume experiments with quasi unlimited sediment supply.
+An early version of the {cite:t}`meyer-peter_formulas_1948` formula was published in 1934 and it is the basis for many other formulas that refer to a critical {term}`Dimensionless bed shear stress` (i.e., {term}`Shields parameter`).
+It is important to remember that the formula is based on data from lab flume experiments with high sediment supply.
 This is why bedload transport calculated with the {cite:t}`meyer-peter_formulas_1948` formula corresponds to the {ref}`hydraulic transport capacity <bl-principles>` of an alluvial channel.
 Thus, **the {cite:t}`meyer-peter_formulas_1948` formula tends to overestimate bedload transport** and it is inherently designed for estimating bedload **based on simplified 1d cross section-averaged hydraulics** (see also the {ref}`Python sediment transport exercise <ex-py-sediment>`).
+Good results can be expected when flood flows are simulated in an alluvial river section.

 Ultimately, the left side of Equation {eq}`eq-phi-gaia` ($\Phi_b$) can be calculated with the {cite:t}`meyer-peter_formulas_1948` formula as follows: